alonsoJASL/macrosight/md-logs/scr-movementinteractions-0.md

   dataset that shows the cells before and after the clump.
 + Analyse the mean velocity before and after a certain amount of frames (10?, 100?, ...)
-+ Analyse the direction before and after the clump.
++ Analyse the direction before and after the clump (how many frames back should I consider the direction to be on? ...)

 ## Exploration of the data
 ### Visualisation